dogweather/forkful/content/en/haskell/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in Haskell is about ensuring your functions work as expected through automated checks.
-Programmers do it to catch bugs early, facilitate refactoring, and document behavior, making the codebase more maintainable and scalable.

 ## How to:
 Haskell supports various testing frameworks, but two popular ones are `Hspec` and `QuickCheck`.
 Hspec allows you to define human-readable specifications for your code, while QuickCheck lets you generate tests automatically by describing properties that your code should satisfy.

 ### Using Hspec
 First, add `hspec` to your build tool configuration (e.g., `stack.yaml` or `cabal` file).
 Then, import `Test.Hspec` and write tests as specifications:

 ```haskell